spikedoanz/spikedoanz.github.io/content/index.md

 ---
 Hi there, I'm Mike Doan (aka spikedoanz).
 I'm a programmer primarily working in machine learning applications and infrastructure.

+Aside from computers, I'm also into language learning, music theory, rock climbing and am an avid manga reader.

 ## Past work ##
 ---